 Cash and other assets are deposited with high quality financial institutions as determined by a primary ratings agency.

-Deposits are held by a related company (Note 19(a)) and an external third party and management expects them to meet their obligations.
+Deposits are held by a related company (Note 18(a)) and management expects them to meet their obligations.

 (Stated in Canadian dollars unless otherwise noted; tabular amounts in thousands)